 Fish Rain Rating = 4.63out of 5

 - Current – variable – moderate to quite strong

 You will need to exit the boat as it is moving.
 The seas are typically 2 to 4 feet as you enter the water.
 You will be given precise instructions on how to get into a ready position for entry into the water and you need to follow these closely.
 You will typically gear up and wait at your station until signaled by your dive master.
-You will then queue up in groups and when the dive master says “Dive, Dive, Dive” you enter the water, whith your camera or other gear and swim quickly away from the boat as all divers in your group will be entering one right after the other.
+You will then queue up in groups and when the dive master says “Dive, Dive, Dive” you enter the water, with your camera or other gear and swim quickly away from the boat as all divers in your group will be entering one right after the other.
 Your inner “navy seal” will love this.
 So enjoy.

 innacle has lots of very healthy hard corals covering the slope down to the sea floor which tends to be covered in sea grass.
-You will more than likely go to around 100 to 115 feet just off the pinnacle on your first dive and “hang out” waiting to for the Hammerhead sharks.
+You will more than likely go to around 40 to 60 feet (12 to 18 meters) just off the pinnacle on your first dive and “hang out” waiting to for the Hammerhead sharks.
+The sharks can be anywhere in the water column so make sure your head is on a swivel.
 You will more than likely at least get a view of the sharks in the distance and if you are patient and do not frighten them away they may come in to investigate your dive group.
 The Hammerheads are easily frightened or chased away so do not chase them as soon as you see them.
 Be patient and wait for them to approach your group, they are basically curious and you may b

-This is more or less a drift dive and you will follow your instructor and then surface and wait for the boat to come and pick you up.
+Fish Rain is more or less a drift dive and you will follow your instructor and then surface and wait for the boat to come and pick you up.
 You must have a safety sausage or signaling device when on this dive.
 It is extremely difficult to see a diver in calm waters from a distance and in these seas without a signaling device you can easily be missed.
 When you surface, have one or more of the people in your group inflate their safety sausage and then wait until the ship spots you.
 You could be on the surface for 15 minutes before you are picked up, especially if you have more than one group in the water.
 The boat will typically have a line in the water and all divers will need to use the rope for reentry to the boat.
 As the boat comes by simply grab and hold onto the line and then wait your turn to approach and enter the boat.
 Be prepared and be patient.
 This is certainly one of my favorite scuba diving sites and highly recommended to very experienced divers.

 As in all dives I recommend going slowly and take time to appreciate the site.
 Read other dive site reviews on my blog and see other underwater photographs on my website and follow me on Twitter @ images2inspire.
 The pool is open…